 #2 – Monitoring GDP

 Despite its apparent significance, GDP figures kind of represent the state of the economy as it was some time ago, instead of its current status.
 This is primarily because GDP figures are calculated on a quarterly basis and it takes a while for authorities to come up with the exact figure and announce it publicly.
 Instead, monthly indicators including PMI and nonfarm payrolls which are quickly announced, attract wider attention amongst investors.
 These are also usually closely tied with GDP and can have a significant impact.

 #3- Forecasting GDP

-Also, look at Top 10 Economic Indicator to Watch
+Also, look at Top 10 Economic Indicators to Watch

 Bloomberg Terminal Functions for Module I